 Meet the Officers

-Sergeant Eric Schwartz joined the Atlanta Police Department in November of 2004.
-During his tenure he has served at the rank of Police Officer and Investigator prior to his promotion to Sergeant.
+Lieutenant Eric Schwartz joined the Atlanta Police Department in November of 2004.
+During his tenure he has served at the rank of Police Officer, Investigator, and Sergeant prior to his promotion to Lieutenant.
 He worked as a patrol officer for 2 years in Zone 4 on the midnight shift where his primary duty was to respond to 911 calls.
 In April of 2007 Officer Schwartz was assigned to the Office of the Chief/Public Affairs Unit where he acted as a spokesperson for the department.
 He was promoted to the rank of Investigator in 2010 where he worked general investigations in Zone 6 before being transferred to the Narcotics Unit.
-His promotion to Sergeant occurred in 2012 and he worked in Zone 3 investigations and the Narcotics Unit prior to his current assignment as the administrative sergeant in the Support Services Division.
+His promotion to Sergeant occurred in 2012 and he worked in Zone 3 investigations, the Narcotics Unit, and the Support Services Division.
+Schwartz was promoted to Lieutenant in 2017 and serves as the Evening Watch Commander in Zone 4.

 Sgt.
 Jason Smith